omundy/dig245-critical-web-design/topics-development-environment.md

 - [Slack](#slack) - communication
 - [Command line](#command-line) - basic computing
+- [Project folder](#project-folder) - where you'll keep all your projects for the class
 - [Visual editor](#visual-editor) - design
 - [Web browsers](#web-browsers) - to test your web pages
 - [Code Editors](#code-editors) - to build